hpal007/palharishchandra/README.md

 - 👋 Hi, I’m Harishchandra Pal
-- 👀 I’m interested in web develpment and scripting
+- 👀 I’m interested in scripting automation and data science
-- 💞️ I’m looking to collaborate on ... any project related to python, django and react.
+- 💞️ I’m looking to collaborate on ... any project related to python.
 - 📫 How to reach me ... @harishchandra.pal@outlook.com

 <!---